Live streaming lets you engage with your audience in real time with a video feed, chat, and more.

 All content in live streams must adhere to our Community Guidelines and Terms of Service.
 If you suggest that you’ll live stream content that violates our Community Guidelines, we may age-restrict or remove your live stream.
 YouTube also reserves the right to restrict a creator's ability to live stream at its discretion.

-If your live stream is restricted, you may also get a strike on your account, which will prevent you from live streaming for three months.
-If your account has been restricted from live streaming, you are prohibited from using another channel to live stream on YouTube.
+If your live stream is restricted, you may also get a strike on your account, which will prevent you from live streaming for up to 3 months.
+If your account has been restricted from live streaming, you’re prohibited from using another channel to live stream on YouTube.
 This applies for as long as the restriction remains active on your account.
 Violation of this restriction is considered circumvention under our Terms of Service and may result in termination of your account.